 The stent also is more effective at preventing re-blockage in the artery than the simple coronary balloon angioplasty.
 Dr. Tummalapalli inserted the first coronary stent in Pittsburgh in 1991.
 He said the main advantage to using coronary stents is that the chance for re-blockage is in single digits.

-What Are the Benefits of Coronary Stenting in the Elderly Population?
+What Are the Benefits of Coronary Stenting for Older Adults?

 Every surgery comes with risks, and those risks increase in elderly patients with CAD and other serious medical conditions including diabetes, high blood pressure, or stroke.